 How to explain all this movement?
 That old snake in the garden: money.
 In the 1860s such restlessness came to be termed revolving; today it would be called free agency.
 According to the sporting press, Creighton was a high-principled, unassuming youth whose gentlemanly manner and temperate habits were ideal attributes for the amateur age of baseball; all the same, he became (at the same time as Flanley) baseball's first professional, through under-the-table "emoluments" from the Excelsiors, who were hungry to surpass the rival Atlantics.
 Just as he changed the game forever more by breaking the rule against the wrist snap, so did he assure that skilled baseball players could never again be content with field exercise followed by groaning banquets.

 In 1860 the Excelsiors embarked on the first tour by any baseball club, with stops in Albany, Buffalo, Canada, Philadelphia, Washington, and Baltimore, among others.
 That year, in 20 match games, Creighton scored 47 runs while being retired only 56 times.
 Not once did he strike out.
-He also threw baseball's first recorded shutout, on November 8.
+He also started baseball's first recorded triple play, on September 22, and threw baseball's first recorded shutout, on November 8.

 But the best was to be saved for last.
 After another championship campaign in 1861, Creighton went through the 1862 season as not only the game's peerless pitcher but also its top batsman, being retired only four times, either in plate appearances or on the basepaths.